TimGrt/ansible-windows-workshop/docs/windows-automation/windows-adhoc.md

 * `config file = /etc/ansible/ansible.cfg` - The currently used configuration file for Ansible
 * `python version = 3.9.13` - The Python interpreter used on the Controller (there may be multiple Python version installed...)

-Let's take a look at the current Ansible configuration, you can use the `cat` command to output the file contents to stdout.
+Let's take a look at an example Ansible configuration.

 ``` { .bash .no-copy }
 [student@ansible-1 workshop_project]$ cat /etc/ansible/ansible.cfg